 Anal vein thrombosis

 CANNEFF® SUP suppositories for rectal use can relieve symptoms of lesions in and around the anus as well as in the rectal area.

 Anal thrombosis (anal vein thrombosis) is a painful swelling in the anal area caused by a venous blood clot.
-In anal vein thromboses, a nodule appears in the area of the anus; anal thrombosis is a blood clot in a vein in the outer anal region, usually accompanied by acute pain.
-One or more bluish, painful nodules may become visible at the anus.
+In anal vein thrombosis, a nodule appears in the area of the anus; anal thrombosis is a blood clot in a vein in the outer anal region, usually accompanied by acute pain.
+One or more bluish, painful nodules may be visible at the anus.
 If the vessel ruptures, a hematoma and occasionally bleeding at the anus can occur.

 Anal vein thrombosis is a blood clot (thrombus) in the superficial veins of the anus.
 It leads to blood congestion and thus to a painful swelling in the form of one or more bluish-reddish nodules at the anus.
 Those affected usually notice an anal vein thrombosis through mild to severe Pain at the Anus, or also Itching at the anus.
-These symptoms develop suddenly or within a short time.
+These symptoms develop suddenly or within a short period.
 In some cases, the pain can be so severe that sitting becomes impossible for those affected.
-Visually, an anal vein thrombosis can be diagnosed by red-blue nodules around the anus.
-These can range in size from pinhead to even plum-sized.
+Visually, an anal vein thrombosis can be diagnosed by reddish-blue nodules around the anus.
+These can range in size from a pinhead to even plum-sized.
 Sometimes several small nodules form next to each other.

+Anal vein thrombosis